thirschbuechler/vigilant-tribbles/README.md

 - `boxplot_summary()`
   - make a boxplot and overlay the original datapoints
 - `pe.waterfall()`
-    make a waterfall-diagram from a matrix
+    make a waterfall-diagram from a matrix, an `imshow` on steroids
 - `pe.ecke()`
     make a subplot with a corner in left bot, 5 plots around, e.g. corner-booth style with table=biggest_graph, 5 "people" (smaller graphs/images) around